vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 Ersatz validators are required non-validator Vega node with all the related infrastructure (etheremum forwarder, data node etc.) at all times, see [the section on performance for non-validator nodes in](0064-validator-performance-based-rewards).

 ### Rewards for Ersatz validators
-In terms of rewards, Ersatz validators are treated in line with Tendermint validators see details in [validator rewards spec](0064-validator-performance-based-rewards) and [perfomance measurement](0064-validator-performance-based-rewards).
+In terms of rewards, Ersatz validators are treated in line with Tendermint validators, see details in [validator rewards spec](0064-validator-performance-based-rewards) and [perfomance measurement](0064-validator-performance-based-rewards).
+However `network.ersatzvalidators.reward.factor` in `[0,1]` is taken into account to scale their rewards.

 ### Multisig for Ersatz validators
 At this point, Ersatz validators are not part of the Multisig.